 See your doctor if you experience any of these symptoms and you suspect that you may have decreased testosterone.
-Although low testosterone is often a normal consequence of aging, you could have a serious underlying condition that needs to be treated.
+Although low testosterone is often a normal consequence of aging, you could have a serious underlying condition that needs treatment.

-At your doctor appointment, you can expect to undergo a physical exam to check your symptoms.
-You will also likely have blood drawn in order to test your hormone levels.
+At your doctor’s appointment, you can expect to undergo a physical exam to check your symptoms.
+You will also likely have blood drawn to test your hormone levels.
 Testosterone levels vary throughout the day and are highest in the morning.
-For this reason, your doctor will want to take a sample of your blood between 7 and 10 a.m.
+For this reason, your doctor will want to take a sample of your blood between 7:00 and 10:00 a.m.

-A number of factors can impact total testosterone levels.
+Many factors can affect total testosterone levels.
 High or low levels do not necessarily indicate a clinical problem.

-A number of products are available for testing your hormone levels at home before seeing your doctor.
-All test your saliva rather than your blood, so that you can do collection at home.
+Many products are available for testing your hormone levels at home before seeing your doctor.
+All of these test your saliva rather than your blood, so you can collect your sample at home.
 How you collect your saliva and how many samples you take may vary depending on the product.
-All require you to mail your collections to a lab for testing.
+All home test kits require you to mail your collections to a lab for testing.
 You may get the results within a few days or a few weeks.

 Before you rely on the results of a testosterone home test kit, you should be aware of the accuracy of salivary testing versus blood testing.
-Because testing saliva is easier and less invasive than drawing blood, researchers have investigated whether this method could be used instead of a blood test.
+Testing saliva is easier and less invasive than drawing blood, so researchers are interested in whether this method is reliable.
 The results and expert opinions are mixed.
-The American Association of Clinical Endocrinologists, for instance, recommends using blood tests for measuring levels of sex hormones like testosterone.
+The American Association of Clinical Endocrinologists still recommends using blood tests for measuring levels of sex hormones such as testosterone.
 This is because of the variability they see in saliva testing results.

-On the other hand, some studies and reviews have concluded that saliva testing for hormone levels is both reliable and preferable because it’s less stressful for the patient.
-One review of the research concluded that saliva hormone testing is as reliable as blood testing, and in some cases even better.
+On the other hand, some studies and reviews conclude that saliva testing is preferable because it’s less stressful for the patient.
+One review of the research concluded that saliva is as reliable as other body fluids (tears, urine, and sweat), and in some cases even better.

 The authors of this review point out that there hasn’t been enough analysis of commercial home testing kits.
 Whether they deliver accurate, reliable, and unvarying results hasn’t been confirmed.
-They also warn that testosterone in saliva samples can be affected by how they’re collected and stored.
+Testosterone in saliva samples can also be affected by how they’re collected and stored.

-If you have decided to measure your testosterone levels with a home kit, you should be prepared to take any necessary next steps.
+If you decide to measure your testosterone levels with a home kit, you should be prepared to take any necessary next steps.
 The laboratory results should come with an explanation of your measured testosterone level.
-If your level is considered normal but you still have symptoms that concern you, a visit to your doctor is in order.
+If your level is considered normal but you still have symptoms that concern you, see your doctor.

-You should make an appointment to see your doctor before trying any home remedies if your results came back as lower than normal.
-A variety of testosterone supplements on the market carry risks, and can cause side effects like:
+If your results come back as lower than normal, make an appointment to see your doctor before trying any home remedies.
+A variety of testosterone supplements on the market carry risks, and they can cause side effects such as: